princeNoctis/MajorProject/Prposal.md

 Proposal
 ====================

-I want to build a platformer game with two levels with one enemy and coins and a finish flag
+I want to build a platformer game with two levels with one enemy, coins and a finish flag.

 ### Need to Have List ###
  - Menu's
  - Screen Bounderies
+ - Designed map's
  - Player movement
  - Mapping the collisions on player
  - Player die on collsion with enemy
  - Coin collection by player
+ - Last but not least make the code look clean and organized
 ### Nice to Have ###
  - Some classic arcade music
  - Sound on collsion